chelseybeck/airflow-dbt/README.md

     ```bash
     cp .env.example .env
     ```
-2. Replace the file paths with your system paths
+2. Replace the file paths in `.env` with your system paths

 ## Initialize Airflow and Run DAG